Idleness76/Weavegraph/weavegraph/examples/README.md

 **Note:** Some examples require specific features to be enabled:
 - `demo6_agent_mcp.rs`: Requires `--features llm` (e.g., `cargo run --example demo6_agent_mcp --features llm`)

+For DB-less builds, SQLite features are excluded by default but can be re-enabled with `--features sqlite-migrations`.

 ## Event Streaming (New!)

 ### streaming_events.rs - Stream Events to Web Clients